nohatekate/Memory/pseudocode.md

  - Two flipped cards will be compared
     - if match - cards stay image up || player keeps pair(cards dissapear from grid // maybe collect in a corner // or stay on board with image showing, but can't be clicked)
         - message?
 Great match!
 Keep going
-    - if no match - cards show back and go face down
+    - if no match - cards go face down
         - message?
 Bad guess, try again!
 . turn ends if match is made or if cards flip over without match begin another turn (keep track of turns/guesses)